x4m/index_diy/README.md

 	bool		amsearchnulls;
 	/* can index storage data type differ from column data type? */ bool		amstorage;
-	/* can an index of this type be clustered on? */ bool		amclusterable;
+	/* can an index of this type be clustered on?
+Only GiST and B-tree */ bool		amclusterable;
 	/* does AM handle predicate locks? */ bool		ampredlocks;